Gborgman05/OldGborgman05.github.io/_posts/2023-1-22-Spirit-Island.md

 - and of course the depression-era bootleggers

 These characters are fun and the difficulty of the game can lead into the feeling of unsurmountable odds and fear of the unknown — common themes within the game's domain: eldritch horror.

+The main issue with Arkham is their releases are quite expensive for the cards you get from it.
+This makes the game in general difficult to rationalize the cost.